Inpainting the Red Planet: Diffusion Models for the Reconstruction of Martian Environments in Virtual Reality: Methods

 \subsection{Martian Surfaces Dataset}

 The training of the DDPM model required a properly structured dataset of Martian terrain heightmaps.
 The most prominent repository with this regard is provided by HiRISE \cite{McEwen2007}, a set of high-performance cameras mounted on the Mars Reconnaissance Orbiter (MRO), dedicated to capturing high-resolution imagery of the planet’s surface.
 HiRISE is capable of acquiring stereoscopic image pairs, which undergo a dedicated processing pipeline to extract the corresponding heightmaps \cite{Kirk2008, Sutton2022}.
 The resulting data products are made publicly available via an online repository\footnote{\url{https://www.uahirise.org/dtm/}} in the form of Digital Elevation Models (DEMs), a specific type of terrain representation that includes metadata for geo-localization, such as coordinate reference systems and coordinates of each acquisition.
-These terrains are a valuable source for investigating the morphology of the planet, given their capability to represent detailed patterns due to their high resolution \cite{Goudge2017, QuantinNataf2021}.
-This use case presents an interesting testbed: due to the challenges faced during data acquisition and transmission, certain regions of the images may be difficult to process or entirely unavailable, thus resulting in interpolated or missing values as already discussed (see figure \ref{fig:hirise}).